Gabapentin enacarbil (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how gabapentin enacarbil works.
-Tell your doctor if you are using morphine.
+Tell your doctor if you are also using other medicines that contain gabapentin.

 - Do not drink alcohol while you are using this medicine.